ethomson/probot-azure-pipelines/README.md

-# probot-vsts-build
+# Probot for Azure Pipelines (probot-azure-pipelines)

-A GitHub App for [VSTS Build](https://visualstudio.com/team-services/), built with [Probot](https://github.com/probot/probot).
+A GitHub App for [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) built with [Probot](https://github.com/probot/probot).

-If you have GitHub repositories that store your code, and VSTS build pipelines that perform CI builds for pull requests, then this app enables project contributors to requeue pull requests builds just by typing `/rebuild` as a pull request comment.
+If you have GitHub repositories that store your code, and Azure Pipelines build that perform continuous integration (CI) builds for validating pull requests, then this app enables project contributors to requeue pull requests builds just by typing `/rebuild` as a pull request comment.

 ![Example of GitHub pull request discussion](https://user-images.githubusercontent.com/1130014/45150803-9c5f5580-b1c4-11e8-8d71-36b86fae0342.png)

 This is useful if you have occasionally flaky tests or infrastructure, and it allows project contributors to requeue a build right from GitHub.
-This lets you provide access to requeue a build without necessarily providing people broader access to the build definition in VSTS.
+This lets you provide access to requeue a build without necessarily providing people broader access to the build definition in Azure Pipelines.

 Note that `/rebuild` is limited to project contributors on GitHub (people listed in the contributors group, or who are part of a team for this